kushalbhatia/duplicate-files/README.md

 14. Write to duplicate_files.txt file using the key (complete_file_path) from duplicate_files_dict

-15. Create a csv file called 'all_files.csv' and write all of your path files to it and compare against the duplicate files
+15. Create a csv file called 'all_files.csv' and write all of your path files to it (hashed files and duplicate files)

 16. Merge the duplicate_files and hashed_files dictionaries